leiyeming/Customized-ANNs/README.md

 ![img](Github_page/structures.png)
-*ANN models with different structures. (a) ANN\_F model that treats all variables as inputs to an MLP. (b) ANN\_S model that only considers the longitude and latitude interactions, and then combines the output of an MLP with other variables. (c) ANN\_ST model that considers the space-time interactions. (d) An example of a customized ANN that includes multiple non-linear terms.*
+*ANN models with different structures. (a) ANN\_F model that treats all variables as inputs to an MLP. (b) ANN\_S model that only considers the longitude and latitude interactions, and then combines the output of an MLP with other variables. (c) ANN\_ST model that considers the space-time interactions. (d) An example of a customized ANN that includes multiple non-linear terms.
+The codes for constructing and executing the (c) structure are incorporated into the code directory.*